 Ann was taking a documentary-making class.
 Her classmates believe the video was part of the class project.

 Ann’s best friend has her own, darker theory.

 Can Devin Garner, a brilliant young attorney from the wrong side of town, discover why the video led to Ann’s murder and win an acquittal for an innocent man?

 I am working on a novel set in Covington, Kentucky, in the summer of 1939 -- just before WW II breaks out in Europe.
-The lead character is a young reporter who finds the "big story" -- the story that might make his career or cost him his life.
-When Jack O'Brien watches the trial of black man, he believes the arrest and conviction are a frame up.
+The lead character is a young reporter who is looking for the "big story" -- the story that will make his career.
+When Jack O'Brien watches the trial of black man, he believes the arrest and conviction are a frame-up.
 In a town where racism is endemic and the mob is making in-roads, who wants this man silenced -- and why?
-Is Jack clever enough to learn the answers and will to risk all to nail the story?
+Is Jack clever enough to learn the answers and willing to risk all to nail the story?